top of page

 Cautions

 We always recommend checking with your vet or equine health practitioner before starting any new exercise programs with your horse.
-If you think your horse has any physical issues, including in the SIJ region, seek professional advice for an exercise/ rehab program that is customised to your horse.
+If you think your horse has any physical issues, including in the SIJ region, Contact us here to book a customised exercise or rehabilitation program with an experienced horse vet in Melbourne, tailored specifically to your horse’s needs

 bottom of page